Use the filter to limit your results.

 Students design and carry out indoor or outdoor investigations to learn more about animals' feeding interactions.

-From 1999-2015, researchers and students aboard the sloop Clearwater tracked the populations of over 100 aquatic macroinvertebrate species - mostly fish and crabs - in the Hudson River using trawl nets.
 This dataset shows how species density and diversity have shifted over time, and how these shifts vary based on location.

 These data show the populations of Atlantic silversides, blue crabs, ctenophora (comb jellies), striped bass, banded killifish, pumpkinseed fish, spottail shiners, and sunfish compared to dissolved oxygen (DO) in the Hudson River.